-I have these pair of itching travelling feet which can’t wait to go out and hop on the next jeepney, taxi, bus, train, boat or plane just to go to new places as well as old familiar ones.
+Hey there, I’m Doi Domasian.
+I’m from Cebu, Philippines and I have these pair of itching travelling feet which can’t wait to go out and hop on the next trike, jeepney, taxi, bus, train, boat or plane just to go to new places as well as old familiar ones.

-I was never a writer nor a blogger at that.
+I was never a writer nor a blogger.
 I am also not a techie person nor a photographer.
 But after getting a lot of

 Quitting to Travel

 In between working on a 9-hr job, I blogged and worked on a few freelance projects at the same time.
-With the skills I mastered while maintaining my sites, I decided to leave the corporate world so that I can be free.
+With the skills I mastered while maintaining my blog sites, I decided to leave the corporate world in 2010 to be free.
 I wanted to own my time and I wanted to have the freedom to travel whenever I want to.
-So I quit my job and became a bum.
-But I didn’t become an ordinary bum.
-I’m a bum who chose travelling as a vice, a very expensive vice for the unemployed
+So I quit my job and became a bum, a bum who chose travelling as a vice, a very expensive vice for the unemployed.

-Because back in 2008, I told myself I’d like to live in Southeast Asia, specifically in Siem Reap and Bangkok, and tour the rest of Southeast Asia; and eventually the world.
+In February 2012, I decided to live in Siem Reap, Cambodia – the place where I called home for five months.
+I found it very economical to live in that quaint little town.
+I needed to grow up and I needed to be independent.
+I also wanted to experience how it is to go on a long-term backpacking journey.
+Back in 2008, I told myself I’d like to live in Southeast Asia, specifically in Siem Reap and Bangkok, and tour the rest of that region; and eventually the world.
 I know that it is easier for me to travel to different countries in SEA if I live outside of my country.
 And that’s what I did.

-Deciding to live in SEA is not all fun especially for someone like me who only relies on the income I receive from this travel site.
+Deciding to live in SEA is not all fun especially for someone like me who only relied on the income I received from this travel site.
 And mind you, it’s not even big.
-It’s just enough to get me by.
 Just enough for me to continue living in Siem Reap at that time and get the chance to travel back and forth Thailand whenever I needed to.
-But if given the chance and the financial capacity, I would love to explore the rest of Southeast Asia.
-I am hoping I can fulfill that dream one of these days.

 P.S.
-If you are a millionaire and is feeling generous right now, you might want to click the donate button below and help me fund my travels I would really appreciate it!
+If you are a millionaire and is feeling generous right now, you might want to click the donate button below and help me fund my future travels 😉

 If you want to send me a message, you can fill up the comment form below or go to the “Contact Me” page.
-You can also subscribe to my blog feeds for free by clicking on this link, subscribing in my Facebook page, or following me in Twitter.
+You can also subscribe to my blog feeds for free by clicking on this link, subscribing in my Facebook page, following me in Twitter or Instagram.